October 29, 2012

 To learn more about our components and our Bike for a Kid Program, you can follow the links below.

 Stainless Steel Bearings: Japanese EZO

 4. Lightweight and a Quality Build

 We wanted to develop a wheel that was lightweight and withstood the rigors of everyday riding.
-To accomplish this we will be using the following build specs and aiming for the target weights below.
+To accomplish this, we used the following build specs and aimed for the target weights below.